-Attachment 6-12: Record of Employee Interview Form
+Attachment 6-12: Record of Employee Interview Form (HUD Form 11)

-The grantee must conduct interviews using the representative sampling technique and the interviews should include a sufficient sample of job classifications represented on the job to allow for a reasonable judgment as to compliance.
+The subrecipient must conduct interviews using the representative sampling technique and the interviews should include a sufficient sample of job classifications represented on the job, as well as workers from multiple vendors, to allow for a reasonable judgment as to compliance.
 At least 10 percent of the workers on-site, and a least one in each job classification working at the site, should be interviewed.

-The grantee should ensure the following actions are performed:
+The subrecipient should ensure the following actions are performed:

-- ✓ DLG recommends that interviews be conducted at least once during the course of each phase of construction on each project. - ✓ Payrolls should be used to verify data obtained during on-site interviews.
+✓ DLG recommends that interviews be conducted at least once during the course of each phase of construction on each project.

+- ✓ Payrolls should be used to verify data obtained during on-site interviews.
 Check to see that employees are being paid the amounts specified in the wage decision, the amount shown on the payrolls, and the hours shown on the payrolls.
 Include hours of the supervisor. - ✓ Identification and correction of any discrepancies between on-site interviews, payrolls, and wage rates. - ✓ A fully completed and signed Record of Employee Interview form is maintained in the contract file.